What’s the college admission essay process like?

 Check the Deadline

 The last thing you want to do is send your essay in late.
-If the admissions team get it late, you won’t have a chance of getting accepted.
+If the admissions team gets it late, you won’t have a chance of getting accepted.

 You also have to remember that it takes a significant amount of time for your essay to get to them via mail.
 You should check and double-check the deadline.
 Send your essay in with the rest of your application at least a week before the deadline.

-Many colleges allow you to write the essay online now.
+Many colleges now allow you to write the application essay online.
 If doing it online, start on it a couple of days early to ensure that you don’t run into any problems.
 That way, in case you hit a snag, you will still have ample time to complete.